 Later that year, an official dedication was held.
 According to a newspaper article, "several thousand people from Philadelphia, Baltimore, New York, and Chicago" attended the event to hear Cardinal Dennis Dougherty as he blessed the school and spoke of the great things that were to come for Villa.
 The Cardinal ended his speech by saying, "Today, then, you behold the beginning of a great work that, if one may be permitted to prophesy, seems destined to grow into the near future, and to demand the erection of other buildings, which may serve as a general academy...."
 (3).

 Students quickly flocked to Villa.
 While there, they boarded in Regina Hall and walked the short distance to Maria Hall for classes.
 The harvest from the farmlands and orchards, along with the Sisters' famous homemade bread, was sold to support the growing school.
 As the student population grew, however, the Sisters realized they would need to build a new school and move to a traditional day-school structure.
 Therefore, in 1957, construction on the current school building was completed.

 Although much has changed since Villa's founding, the central Mission of the school remains unchanged.
 That Mission is carried out with pride by the school's exceptional faculty and staff.
-Villa Joseph Marie is delighted to celebrate its long history, now 85 years strong, and looks forward to many more years of serving talented young women and welcoming them into the ever-growing Villa Family.
+Villa Joseph Marie is delighted to celebrate its long history, now over 85 years strong, and looks forward to many more years of serving talented young women and welcoming them into the ever-growing Villa Family.